is-a-dev/docs/src/docs/vercel/index.md

   }
 }
 ```
-**DON'T MAKE A PR YET**, we still have to make another file.
-If you were to make a PR until this point, we will reject your domain since you are trying to make a nested subdomain on a subdomain you don't own yet.
-Please go to the next step.
+***DON'T MAKE A PULL REQUEST YET***, we still have to make another file.
+If you were to make a pull request at this point, we would reject your domain since you are trying to make a nested subdomain on a subdomain you don't own yet.
+Please proceed to the next step.

 2. Make a file for the main domain.
 Now you need to make a file for the main domain, we have 2 ways to do it: CNAME and A records.
 We'll have 2 different files for these and explain what restricions or stuff you need to do.